Content

 STRATEGIC GOALS

-To develop communities with a suitable mix of tenure and typology and a focus on social outcomes.
+To create communities with a mix of tenures and housing types to enhance social outcomes

 Overview of the Taranaki Regional Housing Strategy